stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

 **************************
 Working with Lots of Files
 **************************
-.. currentmodule:: Stoner.Folders
+.. currentmodule:: Stoner.folders

 A common case is that you have measured lots of data and now have a large stack of data files sitting in a tree of directories on disc and need to process all of them with some code.
-The :py:mod:`Stoner.Folders` contains classes to make this job much easier.
+The :py:mod:`Stoner.folders` contains classes to make this job much easier.

 For the end-user, the top level classes are :py:class:`DataFolder` for :py:class:`Stoner.Data` and :py:class:`Stoner.Image.ImageFolder` doe xollections of
 :py:class:`Stoner.Image.ImageFile` s.
 These are designed to complement the corresponding data classes :py:class:`Stoner.Data` and :py:class:`Stoner.ImageFile`.
-Like :py:class:`Stoner.Core.Data`, :py:class:`Stoner.Folders.DataFolder` is exported directly from the :py:mod:`Stoner` package, whilst the
+Like :py:class:`Stoner.Core.Data`, :py:class:`Stoner.folders.DataFolder` is exported directly from the :py:mod:`Stoner` package, whilst the
 :py:class:`Stoner.Image.ImageFolder` is exported from the :py:mod:`Stoner.Image` sub-paclkage.

 :py:class:`DataFolder` and it's friends are essentially containers for :py:class:`Stoner.Data` (or similar classes from the